 LocalBitcoins - January 26, 2019

-The popular peer-to-peer (P2P) platform suffered a security breach that lasted only a few hours in January 26, 2019.
+A well-regarded and best-rated P2P exchange for transacting crypto suffered a security breach that lasted only a few hours on January 26, 2019.
 Hackers were able to steal around 7.9 Bitcoins worth $27,000 at the time.
-The cause of the breach was due to hackers phishing customers login credentials and 2FA one-time codes from a LocalBitcoins forum, not the exchange directly.
+The cause of the breach was due to hackers phishing customers' login credentials and 2FA one-time codes from a LocalBitcoins forum, not the exchange directly.

 MapleChange - October 28, 2018

 The Canadian crypto exchange known as MapleChange closed down in 2018 following a hack on October 28.
 Approximately 8 Bitcoins, worth about $51,00 USD at the time were drained from the accounts.
-There are rumours of an exit scam as the websites social media profiles were deleted following the "hack".
+There are rumors of an exit scam as the website's social media profiles were deleted following the "hack".